chrisn731/CS419/project1/README.txt

 This program does not rely on any non standard Go libraries.

 Tables that contain important user, domain, and type information are all generated when they are not detected within the current directory.
+Therefore, no user action is needed to set up the tables.

 Tests Used